michaeltreat/Windows-Subsystem-For-Linux-Setup-Guide/readmes/02_WSL_Ubuntu_setup.md

 Regardless, if you notice anything wrong with what you would expect, or something that doesn't work here but does in a stand-alone Linux distro, please create an issue so we can look into it.
 We can also use this guide as a way to gather functional feedback about how the WSL app works with our actual workflows, and allow it to be a good source of truth for workarounds.

 And finally, please feel free to contribute back to this guide in any way.
-Create a workflow discussion, add bugs, request to take on some PMing, fact/source-check, link to docs, setup a Wiki, grab screenshots from the vidoes, translate, proof-read, request to annote, re-write, or anything really, even if it's minor like a quick typo fix or a star if you think it's accurate.
+Create a workflow discussion, add bugs, request to take on some PMing, fact/source-check, link to docs, setup a Wiki, grab screenshots from the videos, translate, proof-read, request to annotate, re-write, or anything really, even if it's minor like a quick typo fix or a star if you think it's accurate.
 Thanks! 🔥

 [Part 3: Understanding the File-Systems](./03_understanding_the_file_systems.md)